hosein2398/showIf/README.md

 ```html
  <div data-if-chrome="(>54) myclass bold-it"> Sunday </div>
 ```
 So this will add the classes `myclass` and `bold-it` to this element if user's in Chrome and it's version is higher that 54.

+---

 Now last one:

 ```html
 <p data-if-chrome="(=56) reddy"> Working on it </p>
 ```
 This one will have `reddy` class only in Chrome 56.
+Which is quite usefull.